raptorbox/raptorjs/README.md

     .catch(function(e) {
         console.warn("An error occured!");
     })

     // .finally is optional too, will run after the request is completed (either if failed) .finally(function() {
         console.log("Done");
     });
 ```

-Load all the Service Objects in the list.
+Load all the Objects in the list.

 ```
 raptor.list().map(raptor.load).then(function(list) {